Bone Broth is Liquid Gold

 Bone Broth Basics

 You may use chicken, beef, fish bones – use free range, pastured animals.
 Please avoid feedlot or factory farmed meats, both to support local farmers and growers and to get the nutritionally beneficial fats.
 The best bones are those from other meals, they’ve been pre-cooked and are free.
-Keep them in a plastic bag in the freezer, also include any fat that may have been cut off steaks, etc. This fat will be rendered and cleansed for use in future meals.
+Keep them in a plastic bag in the freezer, also include any fat that may have been cut off steaks, etc. so it can be rendered and cleansed along with the broth.

-Simply put the bones in a pot, cover with filtered water, add a little vinegar to help leach the minerals and bring to the boil.
+Simply put the bones in a pot, cover with filtered water, add a dash of vinegar to help leach the minerals and bring to the boil.
 Some roughly chopped onion and garlic may be added.
+The volume of water shouldn’t be more than the jug you’ll be straining the hot liquid into (usually 2 litres).

-Simmer gently for up to 8 hours (a crock pot is good) or 2 hours in a pressure cooker.
+Simmer gently for up to 8 hours (use a slow cooker or crock pot) or 2 hours in a pressure cooker.
 A Fast-Slow Cooker is a fantastic kitchen appliance, it will both slow cook and pressure cook.
-Well cooked bones should almost be crushable in the hand.
+I think a slow cooker is too tedious, the broth takes over the kitchen – a pressure cook is quick and gets the broth done and into the fridge.
+I usually do two cycles of two hours in the pressure cooker to get the most out of the bones.

 When cooked the whole lot can be poured through a strainer while it is still hot.
 The bones are good dog food, otherwise they’ll have to be disposed of…